willkelly/python-alerter/README.md

 * log_syslog (default False): should we log to syslog?
 * syslog_facility (default local7): what facility if syslogging?
+* log_alerts (default False): should we log all alerts in addition to alerting?
 * log_logfile (default False): should we log to file?
 * log_dir (default /var/log): base path for logfile if logging to file
 * log_file (default <prog>.log): filename for logfile is logging to file